nickrenda/blog/_posts/2016-07-01-categorical-data.md

 While one-hot encoding can be very useful, it is not without its drawbacks.
 The main issue is that when a categorical feature has $n$ different levels, $n$ different dummy variables have to be created.
 This means that when the number of levels is high, the number of features can increase drastically by doing one-hot encoding, especially if you want to include interactions between multiple categorical features.

-For classification problems there is an alternative to dummy variables, called empirical log probability ratios (lpr's), which has been demonstrated to work very well in practice.
+For classification problems, there is an alternative to dummy variables called empirical log probability ratios (lpr's), which has been demonstrated to work very well in practice.

 ## Empirical log probability ratios